-As of January 2018, Biocept’s liquid biopsy technologies are protected by 22 issued patents in the US, EU, Australia, China, Japan, South Korea, as well as other countries.
-This includes worldwide patent protection on our highly sensitive methods for detecting cancer biomarkers in circulating tumor DNA (ctDNA) and on circulating tumor cells (CTCs).
+As of June 2022, Biocept’s technologies are protected by 22 issued patents in the US, EU, Australia, China, Japan, South Korea, as well as other countries.
+This includes worldwide patent protection on our highly sensitive methods for detecting cancer biomarkers in CSF tumor cells and cell-free DNA (cfDNA).

 The Biocept CSF-TC microfluidic channel is unique compared to other cell capture devices in that it uses a unique irregular arrangement of multiple sized posts that are designed to disrupt internal stream-lines for superior cell capture.
 Additionally, the interior of the microchannel is chemically derivatized to enable the capture of CSF-TCs tagged with cancer specific antibodies.
 Furthermore, the microfluidic channel is clear glass on one side.
 This permits direct microscopic examination of captured cells using a combination of immunocytochemical and cytogenetic staining methods used directly within the microfluidic channel.